twaslowski/lingolift-core/backlog.md

 - Actually, re-think Exception Handling entirely.
 There should be a less complicated way of solving it than I am doing now.
 - Test Telegram Client.
-As the frontend and the telegram client converge, the tests on the telegram client will help develop confidence in the (largely untestable) frontend as well.
+As the frontend and the telegram client converge, the tests on the telegram client will help develop confidence in the (largely untestable) frontend as well. ✅
-    - This actually works surprisingly well.
 - Backend: Move it to Lambda?
 I considered this previously, but straight-up running the backend on lambda with a thin wrapper does not work, as the collective spaCy models end up using more memory than is allowed (150M).
 However, creating several small lambdas _would_ improve reliability and CI/CD options.
 I already invested a bunch of time